zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

     = \int\_{0}^{t\_{max}} \bar{\mu}(\bm{x}, \bm{v}, s) \bar{T}(\bm{x}, \bm{v}, s) \bm{L_i}(\bm{x} + s \bm{v}, \bm{v}) ds,
 $$

-where \\(\bar{T}\\) is transmittance evaluated using the majorant (rather than attenuation) coefficient.
-Note that the majorant coefficient doesn't actually have to be a constant - it can be any analytic function (e.g. varying with height) serving as the upper bound for the attenuation coefficient.
+where \\(\bar{T}\\) is transmittance evaluated using the majorant (rather than extinction) coefficient.
+Note that the majorant coefficient doesn't actually have to be a constant - it can be any analytic function (e.g. varying with height) serving as the upper bound for the extinction coefficient.

 The incoming radiance term \\(\bm{L_i}\\) is defined as